Armael/stone/doc/pages/specs.md

 ### Generated pages properties

 * When you create a heading (with some '`#`'s), an anchor is created.
-It is named with the following pattern: if this is a `h3` title, with text `"My Title"`, the anchor's name will be `"h3-MyTitle"`.
+Its name is defined by the following method: if this is a `h3` title, with text `"My Title"`, the anchor's name will be `"h3-MyTitle"`.
-  It also has class `"anchor-toc"`.
+  It also has class the `"anchor-toc"`.
-* The `li` item in the bar list which points out to the current page has the css class `current`.
+* The `li` item in the bar list corresponding to the current page has the css class `current`.
 So in the bar of the specs page (for example), there is `<li class="current"><a href="specs.html">
   ... </li>`.